-- Seeds for something you want to eat.
+- Plant seeds for something you want to eat.
 We grow mostly heirloom seeds also called open pollinated.
 The reason is so we can save our own seeds to grow the next year.

 - Potting mix and a container to hold it.

 - A proper light source such as a grow light or a shop light with enough light to keep your seedlings growing strong.
 Most seedlings need more than just a sunny windowsill to grow strong enough to plant outside.

 - A fan or source of air to circulate and provide enough gentle breeze to help the seedlings grow strong stems and roots.

 When you are ready to plant seeds with your kids, you need to get all your supplies ready ahead of time to keep the kid’s interest.
 Show them your excitement as you get ready to plant seeds.
 I write out the markers ahead of time so they can just make the holes and drop in the seeds and don’t have to wait for me in between types of plants.

 I show the kids how deep to make their holes by their knuckles.
 Tiny broccoli seeds for instance, go one knuckle deep, bigger seeds go two or three depending on the kind.
 Then I tell them to cover the seeds gently and press down the soil no harder than they would rub their eye.
 The kids do this without my intervention, only those few words.
 At first, it took more than one try to get the seeds placed correctly, but now that we’ve done it a few times, they can do it without my help.

 Once they plant seeds, you can let them mist the seeds with a spray bottle.
 They love this exercise and it’s great for building fine motor skills for writing.
 If you let the kids use a watering can or another form of water, they may wash away the seeds since it’s hard to control how much water comes out of the can.
 If the seeds need more water, you can always pour some into the bottom of your tray before you put it under the light.